What is a medical laboratory scientist?

 May I take electives during the professional phase of the MLS program?

 The department is implementing a new curriculum that allows students to take at least 16 hours of elective courses.
-This will provide students with the opportunity to work with faculty and researchers at the University of Mississippi Medical Center in areas including molecular diagnostics/ molecular biology, laboratory information systems, management, clinical sciences, and the basic sciences.
+This will provide students with the opportunity to work with faculty and researchers at UMMC in areas including molecular diagnostics/ molecular biology, laboratory information systems, management, clinical sciences, and the basic sciences.
 In the past, our students have received national recognition for paper and poster presentations made about research projects they have completed.

 I want to go to medical school.
 Should I major in medical laboratory science?